xeago/gradblog/graduation/extended-abstract.md

 infrastructure, Amazon Web Services (AWS) did not allow the creation of additional instances.
 This turned out not to be a deal breaker.
 The existing instance has been re-used to deploy on.
-This put the cluster in a mode of reduced redundancy but fully operational.
+This put the cluster in a mode of reduced redundancy but remains fully operational.

 ## Database
 With the Elasticsearch cluster operational, it can take the strain off the